 We utilize state-of-the-art labs and the latest lens technology to offer our patients the highest quality eyewear available.
 We also accept nearly every vision plan, and our experienced opticians will help you maximize your insurance benefits and discounts.

 Berkeley Eye Center is one of only a few providers across Houston who offer the iLASIK procedure.
 Just like your fingerprint and DNA, the information fed into our laser is unique to your eyes only.
 Each of your eyes will receive its own custom laser procedure.
-We also offer exciting advances in reading-vision inlays for patients age 40+.
+We also offer exciting treatments to reduce the need for reading glasses for patients age 40+.

 Our services include: